|

 My research were primarily based on leveraging multi-objective optimization and ML/AI approaches to build solutions for applications related to single-cell RNA Sequencing data.

-I also interned as a summer scholar at Carnegie Mellon Robotics Institue Advanced Agent-Robotics Technology Lab advised by Katia Sycara,
+Previously, I was a summer scholar at Carnegie Mellon Robotics Institute's Advanced Agent-Robotics Technology Lab, advised by Katia Sycara, where I worked on improving the performance and interpretability of Concept Bottleneck Models.

 [ Email /